ksubramanyeshwara/JavaScript/11 Functions/Scopes/scopes.md

 # Scope

 In JavaScript, scope refers to the visibility and accessibility of variables and functions within your code.
 Scope determines where in the code a variable and function can be accessed.

+Scoping of a variable is controlled by the location of its declaration.
 Writing clear and error-free JavaScript code requires an in-depth knowledge of scopes.

 There are 3 types of scope in JavaScript